 However, it may not be over yet, again from the above article:

 “However things shake out, this isn’t the end of the current iteration of Spider-Man.
 Sony still has two Spider-Man films in development with Spider-Man: Homecoming and Far From Home director John Watts, both of which are expected to star current Spider-Man actor Tom Holland.
-In addition, Sony is pushing ahead with Spider-Man spinoffs, including a Venom sequel, Jared Leto’s Morbius, and a bunch of Spider-Man: Into the Spider-Verse-related projects.” – Chris Gates
+In addition, Sony is pushing ahead with Spider-Man spinoffs, including Venom sequel, Jared Leto’s Morbius, and a bunch of Spider-Man: Into the Spider-Verse-related projects.” – Chris Gates

 5) Books as Art – Finally a kindred spirit find related to decluttering.
 I have sometimes felt compelled to get rid of books, and I have.
 Still, there are some bookcases in our house that hold treasures.
 Like the ones below.
 Dave has a collection of books on President Lincoln.
 We have books on the cultures where our family lived overseas.
 Various biographies, books on spiritual disciplines, homeschool classics, and children’s books.
 [You can see below that the children’s books come and go from their respective places as our oldest granddaughter pulls them out for our reading together.]